Play in York

 - Improves social skills

 York was chosen as one of ten cities within the nation to receive funding from the Partnership for a Healthier America (PHA).
 Thanks to PHA, York hosted four Play Streets events within York city during the summer of 2013 and repeated the events during the summer 2014.
-Please see our Play Streets page under the drop down tab for more information!
+Please see our Play Streets page under the drop down tab for more plans for 2015!